 - Finally, replace the old handle with a new one and secure it with a screw.
 You will need to use a setscrew to secure a single-handle bathroom faucet.
 Cover the screw with a cap and turn the water on.

 Procedure # 3: How To Change Bathroom Sink Faucet Handles

 Finally, this is how to change bathroom sink faucet handles without turning off the water supply.
-In the first step, you will start with removing the faucet’s cap cover.
+In the first step, you will start by removing the faucet’s cap cover.
 Use a flat-head screwdriver to pry the cap.
 While doing this, be cautious not to break it because it is made of a plastic material.

 In the subsequent step, you will remove the retaining screw.
 The retaining screw will only be visible to you once you remove the plastic cap cover.
 The screw serves to hold the handle onto the faucet stem.
 You will need a Phillips-head screwdriver to remove the retaining screw.

 After that, you can now remove the old handle.
 Removing the old handle will be quite easy because it has remained loose after you removed the retaining screw.
 You will just need to effortlessly pull it off.

 Last but not least, you will insert the new bathroom faucet handle by sliding it down the stem.
 Secure it with a retaining screw; you can tighten this one with your hands.
 Follow this by concealing the retainer screw with a cap cover.